evg-cv/TextractProcessing/README.md

 ## Overview

-This project is to extract the necessary information from the scanned information using AWS Textract and image processing with OpenCV & PyMyPDf library.
+This project is to extract the necessary information from the scanned information on AWS s3 bucket using AWS Textract and image processing with OpenCV & PyMyPDf library.
 This is deployed on AWS Lambda.

 ## Structure